 Please note that only 'toony' styles are available for fursuits.
 Please take time to look through the gallery to get a better idea of what I can provide for you.
 If I do not offer what you're looking for, I will be more than happy to refer you to another artist who may fit your needs.
 Please remember that my prices and quotes are NOT the same as other artists!Payments

 To secure a slot in the production line, a 30% down payment MUST be made as soon as an agreement is reached.
 Quotes alone will not get you a slot for production.
 The down payment will put you on the production list, and cover the material costs.
-If you have the funds, you may pay for your whole project all at once.
-Payment plans are available, but will come at a slightly higher cost due to filing time and additional fees.
-All payment plans will have an additional fee of 5% of the total price added.
-You can begin payments at any time before your suit has been reached in the queue.
+Payment plans are available for those who need them.
+Remaining payments after the deposit are not required until your suit has been reached in the queue.
 Keep in mind that I will not send your project to you until it has been fully paid for.Payment Methods

 Square is now the preferred method of pay, but Zelle, or money order (Via Western Union preferred) or a mailed personal check can also be done.
 Please be aware that these other options do not come with buyer protections, and I will personally be held accountable for any issues.
 If sending a personal check, it's recommended that you send them in a secure envelope with tracking information to prevent theft.
 Under no circumstance will any form of cryptocurrency be used for transactions with Star Feather Atelier.
 If you use crypto to pay, (Bitcoin, Ethereum, etc) you will be refunded, and permanently blacklisted from any future sales or commissions.
 In-person cash arrangements are also available to anyone in the Richmond, VA area.Work in Progress Images